-The DRI Guided Soft Target (GST) test system was developed for the evaluation of safety related Advanced Driver Assistance Systems (ADAS) and Automated Driving Systems.
+The Guided Soft Target (GST) test system was developed for the evaluation of safety related Advanced Driver Assistance Systems (ADAS) and Automated Driving Systems.
 The GST system comprises a hardened, satellite guided (DGPS), self-propelled Low Profile Robotic Vehicle (LPRV, pictured above) which serves as a means of conveyance for a variety of surrogate targets which acts as a realistically moving collision partner, such as the Soft Car 360.

 Works in All the Testing Scenarios You Need it to

 The LPRV and Soft Car 360 are suitable for evaluating virtually any type of safety related crash avoidance driver assistance technology, especially those which require close interaction and precise coordination between two moving vehicles.